Coarse correlated equilibria for continuous time mean field games in open loop strategies: Formulation of the -player game

 The usual notion of Nash equilibrium in open loop strategies is consistent with the definition of coarse correlated equilibrium: Suppose we are given an $\eps$-Nash equilibrium $(\alpha^1,\dots,\alpha^N)$ in open loop strategies.
 We choose $(\Omega^0,\F^{0-},\prob^0)$ as the trivial probability space and $\Lambda$ as constant and equal to $(\alpha^1,\dots,\alpha^N)$.
 It is then straightforward to see that the triple $((\Omega^0,\F^{0-},\prob^0),\Lambda)$ is an $\eps$-CCE according to Definition \ref{def_CCE}.

-Notice that a Nash equilibrium in open loop strategies $(\alpha^1,\dots,\alpha^N)$ is $\mathbb{F}^{1,N}$-progressively measurable, while a correlated strategy profile $\lambda$ associated to an admissible recommendation $\Lambda$ contains the information carried by $\Lambda$ itself, which is the information the mediator uses to randomize players' strategies.
-Moreover, while in both cases the deviating player will use an open loop strategy, CCEs present a certain asymmetry between the information available to the mediator and the deviating player, as pointed out in Remark \ref{finite_players:remark_deviazioni}, while, when dealing with Nash equilibria, the deviating player has access to the same information of the other players, since they all use $\mathbb{F}^{1,N}$-progressively measurable strategies.
+Observe that a Nash equilibrium in open loop strategies $(\alpha^1,\dots,\alpha^N)$ is progressively measurable with respect to the filtration $\mathbb{F}^{1,N}$, while a strategy profile $\lambda$ associated to an admissible recommendation $\Lambda$ contains the information carried by $\Lambda$ itself, which is the information the mediator uses to randomize players' strategies.
+Moreover, when dealing with Nash equilibria, the deviating player has access to the same information as the other players, since they all use $\mathbb{F}^{1,N}$-progressively measurable strategies.
+On the contrary, CCEs present a certain asymmetry between the information available to the committing and the deviating players, as pointed out in Remark \ref{finite_players:remark_deviazioni}.

 \begin{remark}[Role of the probability space $(\Omega^0,\mathcal{F}^{0-},\prob^0)$] According to Definition \ref{def_correlated_strategy}, the probability space $(\Omega^0,\mathcal{F}^{0-},\prob^0)$ is part of the definition of admissible recommendation.
 The natural interpretation is that the mediator chooses the auxiliary space he uses to correlate players' strategies.
 Moreover, according to equations \eqref{dinamiche_no_deviazione} and \eqref{dinamiche_deviazione}, it determines the probability space on which state processes are defined.
 In order to keep the notation as simple as possible, by abuse of notation, we mostly refer only to $\Lambda$ as the admissible recommendation instead of the pair $((\Omega^0,\F^{0-},\prob^0),\Lambda)$. \end{remark}